 Temporary Work Permits in CanadaCanada is a dream destination for skilled workers from around the globe.
 Individuals aiming at excellent career growth prospects plan to work in Canada.
-These workers help fill Canada’s labour shortage.
+These workers help fill Canada’s labor shortage.
 Most temporary workers require work authorization, but some do not.
-Newsteps Immigration Solutions Inc. provides full range of services related to obtaining Canadian work permits.
-We assist business corporations and non-profit organisations in obtaining Canadian work permits for their employees, and we also assist individuals to obtain Canadian work permits.
-In Canada the work permits are bifurcated as:
+Newsteps Immigration Solutions Inc. provides a full range of services related to obtaining Canadian work permits.
+We assist business corporations and non-profit organisations in obtaining Canadian work permits for their employees, and we also help individuals obtain Canadian work permits.
+In Canada the work permits are divided as:

-- A work permit allows you to work in Canada for a specified amount of time.
-Most permits are issued for a specific employer, position and location.
-Visa officers assess if you are admissible to Canada, meet the requirements of the job and have the intention to leave Canada at the end of the authorized period.
+- A work permit allows you to work in Canada for a specified time.
+Most permits are for a specific employer, position and location.
+A Visa officers assess if you are admissible to Canada, meet the requirements of your job, and have the intention to leave Canada at the end of the authorized period.

 - Work permits can be issued under 2 streams, the International Mobility Program (IMP) or the Temporary Foreign Worker Program (TFWP) / Canadian work permits with LMIA.
 For the latter, your employer needs to obtain a Labour Market Impact Assessment (LMIA) – Canadian work permits with LMIA to demonstrate no suitable Canadians are available for the job.
-Work permits issued via the IMP, for work in certain occupations or on the grounds of an international agreement, are LMIA exempt.
+Work permits issued via the IMP for work in certain occupations or on the grounds of an international agreement and are LMIA exempt.

 - If you are an international student bringing your spouse or partner with you under Canada open work permit for spouces, they may be eligible for an open work permit that will allow them to work on or off campus full-time while you study.